 Snack and Playtime

 Once the baby is up from his morning nap, you can feed him and get your toddler a snack at the same time.
-Then, after this is a good time to play.
-Here is an excellent resource for daily activities based on age.
+Then, after this, it is a good time to play.
+Here are some ideas for what you can do with your children:

 Baby Naptime and Toddler Lunch